-Has your business borrowed money to purchase assets such as property, furniture, vehicles, and equipment?
-In that case, a loan payable account will track payment detail and monthly due dates for loans.
+Has your business borrowed money to purchase assets like property, furniture, vehicles, and equipment?
+Then a loan payable account will track payment details and monthly due dates for your business loans.

 Bookkeeping can help maintain your payroll expenses in an organized fashion.
-This will allow you to stay up to date on your taxation compliances, ensuring you do not miss a due date.
-It will also ensure that you meet all taxation standards.
+This will allow you to stay up to date on your taxation compliance, ensuring you never miss a due date.

 This account tracks the purchase of any raw materials and finished products for the business.
-This account is a crucial component when it comes to calculating the cost of goods sold (COGS).
+This account is a crucial component when it comes to calculating the cost of goods sold (COGS) — indispensable if you run an online or brick-and-mortar store.
 You just subtract the amount you paid to buy the raw material from the sales, and the remainder is your profit.

-This account tracks all your company's profits and investments not yet paid back to the business owner.
+This account tracks all your company's profits and investments that haven't yet been paid back to the business owner.
 Retained earnings are the amount of money that appears as the running total of money retained since your business started.

 As the name suggests, this account tracks all the revenue your business makes from sales.
 Recording and maintaining an accurate sales account will help you understand where your business is currently standing.

 All these accounts may sound too much to handle in the beginning.
-However, once you get the hang of the bookkeeping basics, you will be able to effectively use the data from these accounts for informed business decisions.
+However, once you get the hang of the bookkeeping basics, you'll be able to effectively use the data from these accounts to make informed business decisions.

 1. Setting up all business accounts

-Now that you know about the ten types of basic bookkeeping accounts, they will help you track all financial aspects of your organization.
-You can still go old school and do this on physical books, but most businesses use computer booking software to record their accounts.
-This is the virtual record and is also known as "General Ledger."
+You can still go old-school and do this on physical books, but most businesses use computer booking software to record their accounts.
+This results in a virtual record also known as your "general ledger."

 You can use the following software solutions to set up all your business accounts.